Research & Creative Scholarship Fund

 - Understanding of conditions for acceptance.

 *Important note: Please save and name ALL of your files in the following format: “[Last Name, First Name] [File Type].”
-For example: “Smith, John, Budget Request Form”; "Smith, John, Project Description"; "Smith, John, Faculty Reference"; .
+For example: “Smith John Budget Request Form”; "Smith John Project Description"; "Smith John Faculty Reference"; .
+DO NOT INCLUDE ANY NON-LETTER CHARACTERS.

 All applications and accompanying materials should be submitted on the RCSF Page on the UM Scholarship Portal.